-Where an employee, who has been relocated by the Commission or through a competition to an isolated location, gives not less than six (6) months' notice prior to retirement to relocate elsewhere in the province, the Commission will pay the cost of moving the employee's household goods and effects in accordance with that part of the relevant regulations in effect at the time of the employee's retirement, providing that:
+Where an employee, who has been relocated by the Commission or through a competition to an isolated location, gives not less than six months' notice prior to retirement to relocate elsewhere in the province, the Commission will pay the cost of moving the employee's household goods and effects in accordance with that part of the relevant regulations in effect at the time of the employee's retirement, providing that:

-(a) The employee shall have served a minimum of three (3) years in the isolated location.

-(b) The employee actually moves to a location in the province within three (3) months of the month in which they cease to be actively employed in the Commission.

-(c) For the purposes of this clause, the term "isolated location" shall include all the locations on the Isolation Index, or as altered by mutual agreement from time to time.

-(d) For the purposes of this clause, the term "retirement" shall refer to an employee who is scheduled to retire and to receive a superannuation allowance under the Public Service Pension Plan Rules, or who has reached mandatory retiring age.
+- (a) The employee shall have served a minimum of three years in the isolated location. - (b) The employee actually moves to a location in the province within three months of the month in which they cease to be actively employed in the Commission. - (c) For the purposes of this clause, the term "isolated location" shall include all the locations on the Isolation Index, or as altered by mutual agreement from time to time. - (d) For the purposes of this clause, the term "retirement" shall refer to an employee who is scheduled to retire and to receive a pension allowance under the Public Service Pension Plan Rules.